Why is Duocel® silicon carbide foam so special?

 |Max Continuous Use (Inert)||3992°F||(2200°C)|

-Aluminum has great thermal conductivity for its cost and weight.
-Because of the high surface area of Duocel® foam, heat transfer to/from fluids flowing through the foam is greatly accelerated over solid aluminum and aluminum fins.
+Silicon carbide (SiC) has high thermal conductivity.
+Because of the high surface area of Duocel® foam, heat transfer to/from fluids flowing through the foam is greatly accelerated.

-Duocel® aluminum foam is also ideal for use with phase change materials (PCM) because of the large amount of surface area, which increases coupling to PCM.
+Duocel® silicon carbide foam is also ideal for use with phase change materials (PCM) because of the large amount of surface area, which increases coupling to PCM.

 Please visit our thermal conductivity page in the technical data section for a more in depth explanation of how materials and properties effects the thermal conductivity of Duocel® foam.